Is Medication Making Your Skin Sensitive to the Sun?

-“People with fair skin, blond or red hair, and blue eyes are more sensitive to sunlight in general,” says Dr. Soltani.
-“However, anybody can get the exaggerated sunburn due to medications, regardless of skin color.”
+“People with fair skin, blond or red hair, and blue eyes are more sensitive to sunlight in general,” says Dr. Fernandez.
+“However, anybody can get an exaggerated sunburn due to medications, regardless of skin color.”

 Both prescription and over-the-counter drugs can cause a reaction, including very common drugs like ibuprofen and birth control pills.

-“Some of the commonly used drugs include antibiotics such as Bactrim® or ciprofloxacin and some diabetes medications (including glipizide, glyburide and glimepiride),” says Dr. Soltani.
+“Some of the commonly used drugs include antibiotics such as Bactrim® or ciprofloxacin and some diabetes medications (including glipizide, glyburide and glimepiride),” he says.